Jac-Zac/My-home-config/README.md

 ### Updating 📅

-**Have you already installed everything but your version lack behind ?**
+**Have you already installed everything but your version lack behind ?** :thinking:

 _You should always keep your configuration up to date, luckily there is a straightforward and Skid (Script Kiddie) proof solution._